jankotek/JDBM3/README.md

 JDBM provides TreeMap, HashMap and other collections backed up by disk storage.
-Now you can handle bilions of items without ever running out of memory.
+Now you can handle billions of items without ever running out of memory.
 JDBM is probably the fastest and the simpliest pure Java database.

 JDBM is tiny (160KB nodeps jar), but packed with features such as transactions,